xuankimtran/docs-1/pages/katalon-studio/docs/call-test-case.md

 ## Call Test Case in Script view

-In the **Script view**, the `callTestCase` method allows users to call another test case as a test step.
+In script view, the `callTestCase` method allows users to call another test case as a test step.

-Open a test case in the script view, then refer to the following syntaxes:
+Open a test case in script view, then refer to the following syntaxes:

 ```groovy